christopherjacksonjr/CMPSCI4760-project1/README.md

 Technology | Description
 --- | ---
-[getopt] | The getopt() function parses the command-line arguments.
-Its
+[getopt] | Parses the command-line arguments.
-        arguments argc and argv are the argument count and array as passed to the main() function on program invocation.
-An element of argv that starts with '-' (and is not exactly "-" or "--") is an option element.
-The characters of this element (aside from the initial '-') are option characters.
-If getopt() is called repeatedly, it returns successively each of the option characters from each of the option elements.
-[perror] | The perror() function produces a message on standard error describing
-        the last error encountered during a call to a system or library function.
+[perror] | Produces a message on standard error describing the last error encountered during a call to a system or library function.
-[fork]   | fork() creates a new process by duplicating the calling process.
-The
+[fork]   | Creates a new process by duplicating the calling process.
-        new process is referred to as the child process.
-The calling process is referred to as the parent process.
-[sleep]  | sleep() causes the calling thread to sleep either until the number of
-        real-time seconds specified in seconds have elapsed or until a signal arrives which is not ignored.
+[sleep]  | Causes the calling thread to sleep either until the number of real-time seconds specified in seconds have elapsed or until a signal arrives which is not ignored.
-[wait]   | The wait() system call suspends execution of the calling thread until
-        one of its children terminates.
+[wait]   | Suspends execution of the calling thread until one of its children terminates.
 [git-log] | Shows the commit logs.

 ### :lock: Passwords